 Men's Sheds started in Australia relatively recently, and have rapidly become a significant force in the English-speaking world.
-With over 400 Sheds now registered in the UK, the movement is growing fast at between 6 to 9 Sheds a month.
+With nearly 600 Sheds now registered in the UK, the movement is growing fast.
 Each Shed is an autonomous, self governing entity, where the Shed members (Shedders) control and implement their own programme.

 A Men’s Shed is a larger version of the typical man’s shed in the garden – but it's not just somewhere to keep the lawnmower.
 It's a place where a man feels at home and decides for himself what practical interests he wants to pursue.